 I read a book many years ago.

-Here is an example in this photo below, how you can mix pattern.
+Here is an example in this photo below of how you can mix patterns.

 I have these sugar bowls and creamer with different patterns, but do you see how they go together?

-These dessert plates, below, have a different pattern.
-Look how sweet they compliment each other.
+The dessert plates below have a different pattern.
+Look how sweetly they complement each other.

 Plus, no one else has this array of patterned plates like this.